equilibrium-eosdt/equilibrium-curve-amm/README.md

-# Project description
+# Equilibrium Curve AMM Pallet

+## Overview

-Substrate-based runtime version of Curve automated market maker will be a 7 week long project which will deliver a following functionality:
+Substrate-based runtime version of Curve automated market maker is an ongoing project which will deliver a following functionality:

 - Low slippage, high efficiency stablecoin exchange